Ivan Wettengel: Career

 Wettengel graduated from the United States Naval Academy in 1896.
 Ensign Wettengel served aboard USS Buffalo.
 He commanded USS Mindoro in 1900.
 In 1902, while a lieutenant, he saw duty aboard USS Constellation.
 He served aboard USS Newark in 1905 and USS Minnesota in 1906.
 In 1914, he served aboard USS Arkansas as a lieutenant commander.
 He commanded USS Wisconsin during World War I, for which he received the Navy Cross.

 In 1917, Wettengel was promoted to the rank of captain.

 On April 12, 1918, Wettengel commanded USS Montana (ACR-13).

 He commanded USS Texas from May 22, 1924, until September 28, 1925, when he became commander of Naval Training Station Hampton Roads.
 He retired at the rank of captain.

 Governorship

-Wettengel served as Naval Governor of Guam from July 7, 1920 to February 27, 1921.
+Wettengel served as Naval Governor of Guam from July 7, 1920, to February 27, 1921.
 He overturned many of the policies of William Gilmer, the widely criticized and dislike governor immediately prior to him.
 During his tenure, the Navy opened the first naval aviation station on the island at Orote Peninsula.
 He attempted a military experiment during his time in office by forming the Guam Cavalry.
 These units rode mounted bulls but the idea was abandoned when the bulls proved untrainable.
 He endorsed increasing medical aid to the island in an effort to in improving the "civilizing and Americanization" of the Chamorro people by making health care and sanitation more widespread.

+Ivan Cyrus Wettengel was a significant figure in Guam's history, known for his contributions to education and cultural preservation on the island.
+Here are some notable things associated with Wettengel's contributions to Guam and the Chamorro people:

+1.Education: Wettengel was instrumental in advancing education on the island.
+He served as the Superintendent of the Guam Department of Education in the early 20th century.
+Under his leadership, improvements were made to the educational system, including the establishment of more schools and the implementation of modern teaching methods.

+2.Chamorro Language and Culture: Wettengel was a proponent of preserving the Chamorro language and culture.
+He advocated for the inclusion of Chamorro language and cultural studies in the school curriculum, helping to ensure that future generations of Chamorros would have the opportunity to learn and appreciate their heritage.

+3.Literature: Wettengel was also a writer and author, contributing to the literary scene on Guam.
+He wrote several books and articles, often focusing on Chamorro folklore, history, and culture.
+His works helped to document and preserve aspects of Chamorro oral traditions and storytelling for future generations.

+Overall, Ivan Cyrus Wettengel's contributions played a significant role in the educational and cultural development of Guam, particularly in the promotion and preservation of Chamorro language and heritage.

 Personal life

-Wettengel's wife died on December 13, 1927 while he was stationed at the Mare Island Naval Shipyard.
+Wettengel's wife died on December 13, 1927, while he was stationed at the Mare Island Naval Shipyard.